fboender/mcplayeredit/README.txt

 Features include:

-- Change player health (including god-mode)
+- Change player health (including god-mode).
+- Change player food (including god-mode).
+- Switch between Creative and Survival.
 - Modifying the inventory.
 - Adding kits (collections of items) to the inventory.
 - Showing and moving the player and spawn point coordinates.